jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Whitehead equivalence.md

 ### Whitehead invariance of homology

-The most significant Whitehead invariant is that of homology since it gives us invariance of $0$th Betti number [[Simplicial homology and graph theory --- math-145/notes/Euler's formula#_theorem _ Euler's formula for simplicial complexes|and Euler characteristic]] all in one,
+The most significant Whitehead invariant is that of homology since it gives us invariance of $0$th Betti number [[Simplicial homology and random walks --- math-145/notes/Euler's formula#_theorem _ Euler's formula for simplicial complexes|and Euler characteristic]] all in one,

 ##### _theorem:_ simplicial homology is Whitehead invariant